rnjn/mutagen-cassandra/README.md

 Call `CassandraMutagen.initialize()` and provide the package name containing your mutations.
 You should see log messages listing all the resources that were found.

-Obtain an Astyanax `Keyspace` instance.
-Mutagen Cassandra use the Netflix Astyanax Cassandra client, and requires a configured `Keyspace` instance to work.
-This should obviously be straightforward if you already use Astyanax.
-If not, please see the [Keyspace documentation on the Astyanax wiki](https://github.com/Netflix/astyanax/wiki/Create-keyspace-or-column-family).

-To perform the mutations, call `CassandraMutagen.mutate(Keyspace);` to update the Cassandra schema to the latest version.
+To perform the mutations, call `CassandraMutagen.mutate(Session);` to update the Cassandra schema to the latest version.
 Please note, **this method may not throw an exception if there is a problem.** Instead, use the returned value of type `Plan.Result<Integer>` to check for any exceptions thrown during the process.
 This may change in the future, so it would be prudent to surround your call to `mutate()` with a `try...catch` for `MutagenException`.

 ### 4. Continue adding mutations